 “Keep in mind, while the forbearance is in place, interest is accruing all of the time, on all of the loans,” she said.

-By the time students complete their residencies, the loans and their interest may have culminated in an alarming sum.
-It’s not surprising so many students turn to loans when it comes time to gain funding for medical school.
+By the time students complete their residencies, the loans and their interest rate may have culminated in an alarming sum.
+It’s not surprising so many students turn to loans when it comes time to pay for medical school.
 But loans aren’t the only way.

 How to pay for medical school the smart way

-The AAMC’s records show medical school costs only climbing in the future.
+The AAMC’s records show medical school costs will only be climbing in the future.
 So what’s a medical student to do?
-Here are some suggestions for finding funding for medical school and cover a medical education.
+Here are some suggestions to finding funding to pay for medical school and cover a medical education.

 Enroll in a cheaper school

-Not all medical schools are financially equal.
-Public schools are on average cheaper than private schools, and may be easier to pay for.
+Not all medical schools tuition and fees are financially equal.
+Public medical schools are on average cheaper than private schools, and may be easier to pay for.
 Student Loan Hero has rounded up the 20 most affordable medical schools in the United States to help students avoid debt.

 Apply for a scholarship

-There are nationwide opportunities for merit-based and need-based scholarships for medical students.
-For example, the American Medical Association Foundation’s Physicians of Tomorrow Scholarship awards $10,000 to medical students in their final year.
+There are nationwide opportunities for merit-based financial aid and need-based scholarships for medical students.
+For example, the American Medical Association Foundation’s Physicians of Tomorrow Scholarship awards $10,000 of financial aid to medical students in their final school year.

 Look for federal student aid